lightbits/lightbits.github.io/euler2/euler2.markdown

 Imperfections like these can be a concern when you deal with rotation matrices or quaternions over longer periods of time&sup1;, in the sense that repeatedly appending rotations will accumulate errors and cause the matrix (or quaternion) to stray from a valid rotation: the columns are no longer unit-length and pair-wise perpendicular, and objects appear slightly deformed after rotation.

 <p style="color:#999;">
-&sup1;I also mean time in the literal sense: bits flipped by radiation  can be a real concern.
-So even if you don't touch that rotation matrix, you might want to check up on it from time to time!
+&sup1;"Time" also in the literal sense: even if you don't touch that rotation matrix, you might want to check up on it from time to time if your hardware is operating in high-radiation environments (like space or a nuclear reactor), because an occasional bit-flip is a real risk.
 </p>

 If you use quaternions you can do a renormalization (just calculate the length and divide by it).
 The equivalent for rotation matrices is called orthogonalization.